Search Knowledge Base by Keyword

 |Savings @ 37%||345|

 What are we showing here?
 Good question!
-The $933 number above represent a reimbursement to you and a deduction to the business that would otherwise not have been deductible except through an Accountable Plan reimbursement.
+The $933 number above represents a reimbursement to you and a deduction to the business that would otherwise not have been deductible except through an Accountable Plan reimbursement.
 In essence with a home office you are deducting portions of Hazard Insurance, Utilities, HOA Dues and Depreciation.

 So, a home office reimbursement as a business deduction might put $200 to $350 in your pocket.
 Might be worth it based on that alone, but where the home office has a ton of weight is now your commute is from the bedroom to the basement or den, and all travel from your home office is business travel.